There might be many more uses for your kitchen scraps than you realize.

 Where Can You Get Oyster Shell?

 Crushed oyster shells can be bought from most landscaping supply companies.
-However, the quantities they are sold in means that getting enough shell for your lawn or garden might get expensive.
+However, the quantities they are sold in means that getting enough shells for your lawn or garden might get expensive.
 Although, a better idea is to collect them yourself if you live near the ocean or simply contact a local seafood restaurant to see if they are willing to set you up with some of their daily shell garbage.

 When you collect your own shells, be sure to wash and boil them before adding them to your soil.
 This is important since the sea salt that naturally gets encrusted on these shells can burn your plants if it builds up too much.
 After washing them thoroughly, you can break the shells into smaller pieces by covering them with a cloth and using a hammer to pound them into a powder.